There are alot of rumors and alot of con artists and nuts in the field of "van Eck Phreaking" (raster analysis).

 - Rise of the TEMPEST by Sarah Ellerman.
 (Mirror)

-- Coming to a Desktop Near You: Tempest Capabilities Caution: Slashdot posters & moderators are the dumbest people on the planet.
+- Coming to a Desktop Near You: TEMPEST Capabilities

 - Video Eavesdropping Demo at CeBIT 2006 The nut is taking credit for something other people developed!
 Typical!